-Any development involving acquisition and rehabilitation of existing and occupied units that will result in permanent displacement of any residents shall submit a complete Acquisition, Relocation and Demolition Questionnaire and the Relocation Assistance Plan, available on the OHFA Guidelines, Applications and Forms webpage.
-OHFA reserves the right to prohibit, limit, or mitigate any permanent displacement based on the information contained in the Acquisition, Relocation and Demolition Questionnaire.

-If a development will result in resident relocation during the construction period, the application will include a narrative detailing the tenant relocation plan or strategy.
-The narrative will address the method(s) for relocating residents, provide a breakdown of any associated costs and identify if tenants will be permanently displaced.
+- Any development involving acquisition and rehabilitation of existing and occupied units that will result in permanent displacement of any residents shall submit a complete Acquisition, Relocation and Demolition Questionnaire and the Relocation Assistance Plan, available on the OHFA Guidelines, Applications and Forms webpage.
+OHFA reserves the right to prohibit, limit, or mitigate any permanent displacement based on the information contained in the Acquisition, Relocation and Demolition Questionnaire. - If a development will result in resident relocation during the construction period, the application must include a narrative detailing the tenant relocation plan or strategy.
+The narrative will address the method(s) for relocating residents, provide the current vacancy rate, provide a breakdown of any associated costs and identify if tenants will be permanently displaced.
 The narrative must also include the current vacancy rate, outline current vs. future rents, and describe how any rent increases for will be implemented.

-28. Rental Subsidy Commitment (if applicable)
+28. Rental Subsidy Commitment (If Applicable)

-Conclusive proof of commitment of the subsidy is required.
-Proof may include an executed commitment to enter into a binding agreement or a copy of the contract governing the transaction.

-Rental Subsidy Commitments must include, at minimum:

-- a.
-The number of units per bedroom size that will receive rent subsidies; - b.
-The amount of rent subsidy that will be provided for each unit; - c.
-If the subsidy will increase as rents increase; - d.
-The history of success in receiving the rent subsidies; - e.
-Statement of understanding that there is a 30-year rent restriction associated with the HDAP; and - f.
-How long the subsidy will be provided (this could be as long as the Board has access to funding).

-The commitment/contract rents must match what is in the GFA.
+- OHFA will only consider subsidy that is awarded to a specific project (project-based) by a third-party such as a housing authority, the U.S. Department of Agriculture Rural Development (USDA) or other entity. - If the housing authority is part of the development team, the third-party requirement is waived. - Conclusive proof of commitment of the subsidy is required.
+Proof may include an executed commitment to enter into a binding agreement or a copy of the contract governing the transaction. - Rental Subsidy Commitments must include, at minimum: - o The number of units per bedroom size that will receive rent subsidies; - The amount of rent subsidy that will be provided for each unit; - o If the subsidy will increase as rents increase; - The history of success in receiving the rent subsidies; - Statement of understanding that there is a 30-year rent restriction associated with the HDAP; and - How long the subsidy will be provided (this could be as long as the Board has access to funding). - The commitment/contract rents must match what is in the GFA.